Trex-44/Trex-44/README.md

-- 👋 Hi, I’m @Trex-44 alias Olesno
+Olesno - "La capote de l'info" Founder
-- 👀 I’m interested in video-games
+    - 🔗 Link on my profil

-- 📫 How to reach me ?
-Add me on discord : olesno
+🥐French developer

 <!---
 Trex-44/Trex-44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.